Support our work by becoming our Patron! Learn More

 2. Other types of training equipment

-This can include a table, lectern, markers, whiteboard, flip chart(s), laptop computer, and digital projector, HDMI Cable, LAN Cable, Wifi Internet, Laser Pointer etc.
+This can include a table, lectern, markers, whiteboard, flip chart(s), laptop computer, digital projector, HDMI Cable, LAN Cable, Wifi Internet, Laser Pointer, etc.

-Other equipment needed can include an Audio or Video Conferencing, Microphones & Speakers, Camera, Control Panel, Internet Connectivity, Interactive Whiteboard, Screen (unless wall - or ceiling - mounted), Projector or overhead transparency projector, and other items necessary for demonstrations, handouts, or other needs.
+Other equipment needed can include Audio or Video Conferencing, Microphones, and speakers, a Camera, a Control Panel, Internet Connectivity, an Interactive Whiteboard, a Screen (unless wall – or ceiling-mounted), a Projector or overhead transparency projector, and other items necessary for demonstrations, handouts, or other needs.

 3. Handouts